oracle-livelabs/goldengate/goldengate-microservices23ai-modern/asyncapi/asyncapi.md

 GoldenGate Data Streams provides a REST-based, language-agnostic streaming interface that enables any client application, regardless of programming language or platform, to subscribe to real-time change data.
 With GoldenGate 23ai, you can easily create a data stream from your database capture process, then build subscriber applications that consume, display, and process change events in JSON events.

-In this lab, you'll use Oracle GoldenGate Data Streams to capture change events directly from an Oracle Database and deliver them as JSON-formatted messages over a Publish/Subscribe (Pub/Sub) interface defined by AsyncAPI.
+In this lab, you use Oracle GoldenGate Data Streams to capture change events directly from an Oracle Database and deliver them as JSON-formatted messages over a Publish/Subscribe (Pub/Sub) interface defined by AsyncAPI.

    ![GoldenGate Data Streams with AsyncAPI ](./images/gg-ds-asyncapi.png " ")